NVIDIA-Omniverse/usdsearch-samples/README.md

 > Using Command Line or File Manager:

-Copy contents from `usdsearch-samples/exts/` to `kit-app-template/source/extensions/`
+Copy contents from `usdsearch-samples/exts/` to `kit-app-template/source/extensions/` (create the folder if it does not exist).

 #### 3.2 - Insert API Key